SantiagoDM7/TestAutomationOL/README.md

 ## Prerequisites
 - Python installed on your system.
 - Pip package manager installed.
-- Chrome or Firefox browser installed.
+- Edge or Firefox browser installed.
 - Robot Framework and Selenium libraries installed.
 You can install them via pip:
   ```
   pip install robotframework